Fire and rescue services

 Full travel advice: Local contacts

-Security measures, including curfews and movement restrictions may be implemented in Ethiopia at short notice.
-The government may disrupt mobile networks and internet connections.
-Restrictions may change rapidly and without warning.
-They can impact the Embassy’s ability to provide consular support to Australians.
+Security measures, including curfews and movement restrictions, may be implemented in Ethiopia at short notice.
+Roads can be closed at any time and communications may be disrupted or unreliable.
+Restrictions may change rapidly and without warning and can impact the Embassy's ability to provide consular support to Australians.

 International events and political changes can trigger demonstrations.
 Public protests and events that draw large groups of people can turn violent.
 Avoid crowds or protests.